 Thrilled to have been awarded an EPS award (£10k) working with the Jones and Silas Lab, Middlesex, to investigate the effects of temporal expectation on memory in aging using EEG.
 Can’t wait to get stuck in on 1 Sep 2021!

 A successful year of research funding!
-I secured a Leverhulme Trust Research Fellowship, commencing in September 2020, to continue my work looking at lifespan changes in explicit and implicit memory.
+I secured a Leverhulme Trust Research Fellowship, commencing September 2020, to continue my work looking at lifespan changes in explicit and implicit memory.
 This project will look in more detail at interactions with depth of processing during encoding, and interactions with processing requirements at retrieval.
-On top of this I am thrilled to be part of a large international team funded by a major grant from the Dunhill Medical Trust to systematically examine the effect of music therapy on cognitive function in older adults with various stages of impairment.
+On top of this I am excited to be part of a large international team funded by a major grant from the Dunhill Medical Trust to systematically examine the effect of music therapy on cognitive function in older adults with various stages of impairment.